© Crown copyright 2022

 Breastfeeding and dental health guidance provides current evidence and core messaging for dental teams and health and care professionals and features a new breastfeeding and dental health infographic.

-Improving oral health for children and young people for health visitors, school nurses and practice nurses is an infographic for the Children and Young People’s workforce.
+Improving oral health for children and young people for health visitors, school nurses and practice nurses is an infographic for the Children and Young People’s workforce (PDF, 173KB).

-The Change4Life Guide for dentists provides dental-specific key messaging and information on how dentists can support the Be Food Smart campaign and new app.
+The Better Health guide for dentists provides dental-specific key messaging and information on how dentists can support the Be Food Smart campaign and new app.

 Water fluoridation resources are available to local authorities where community water fluoridation schemes are being considered.

-Dental resources developed for Change4Life are now live on the School Zone.
-The new KS1 and KS2 dental lesson plans are the first in a series of Change4Life school resources to help pupils and their families learn about healthier eating habits.
+Dental resources developed for Better Health are now live on the School Zone.
+The new KS1 and KS2 dental lesson plans are the first in a series of Better Health school resources to help pupils and their families learn about healthier eating habits.

 Best practice examples